shojaei-mohammad/MovieMate/README.md

-# SubSync
+# MovieMate

-SubSync is a user-friendly application that automatically renames subtitle files to match their corresponding movie files.
+MovieMate is a user-friendly application that automatically renames subtitle files to match their corresponding movie files.
 It simplifies the process of organizing your media library by ensuring that subtitle filenames align with movie filenames.

 ## Features